tomondre/via-university-college/README.md

 4. As an Investor, I want to be able to see my current balance, so that I have an overview of it.
 5. ~~As an Investor, I want to be able to see a list of stocks, so that I can choose one.~~
 6. ~~As an Investor, I want to be able to see details of selected stock, so that I can research it.~~
-7. As an Investor, I want to be able to buy a stock, so that I can spend my hardly-worked money.
+7. As an Investor, I want to be able to buy a stock, so that I can spend my hard-earned money.
 10. ~~As an Investor, I want to be able to see my bought stocks in my portfolio, so that I can keep track of owned stocks.~~
 11. As an Investor, I want to be able to log out, so that noone can use my account.
 12. ~~As an Investor, I want to be able to see my current portfolio value with today's performance, so that I have an brief overview of the portfolio.~~